Resonating Valence Bond States in an Electron-Phonon System

 {\bf $\Ueph > \mathcal{E}$: dimer models. } In this case, the energy necessary for breaking a dimer is $\mathcal{E}_{12}$; thus the expansion series in $t$ is controllable as long as $t\ll \mathcal{E}_{12}$.
 For a dimer on bond $\lij$, we define the annihilation operator as $\hat{b}_{\lij} \equiv \hat{f}_{\lij\uparrow} \hat{f}_{\lij\downarrow}$ and the dimer occupation number operator $\hat{n}^b_{\lij} \equiv \hat{b}^\dagger_{\lij}\hat{b}_{\lij} = 0 , 1$.
 To the fourth order in $t$, we obtain the following model for the dimers:

 where the summation is over all pairs of nearest-neighbor bonds with a single vertex in common, and it is implicit that we have omitted terms of order $t^6$ and higher, to which we shall return shortly.
-Therefore, we obtain a hard-core boson model on the bond lattice with further range repulsive interactions.
+Therefore, we obtain a hard-core boson model on the bond lattice with repulsive interactions.

 As shown in Table.~\ref{effectivecoefficients}, when $X\lesssim 1$ it follows that $\tau_1 \sim V_1$, so this is an interacting problem with no small parameter to give theoretical control.
+We label this region ``Interacting dimers'' in Fig.~\ref{PhaseDiagram}.
 For $n\ll 1$, the ground state is presumably an s-wave superfluid, independent of the details of the lattice structure and the interactions.
 As $n$ approaches 1, the balance between the interactions and the kinetic terms becomes more subtle.
 Similar models have been studied on several lattices~\cite{PhysRevLett.84.1599, PhysRevLett.88.167208,PhysRevB.77.014524,PhysRevLett.95.127207,PhysRevLett.102.017203,PhysRevB.75.174301}, where various superfluid, charge and supersolid orders were found.
 We expect analogous phases to arise in the present model.

 However, when $X$ is large, such that $F\ll 1$, the $V_1$ term is dominant over $\tau_1$.
 Those ground states of $V_1$ within $\mathcal{H}_0$ form an emergent low-energy (still extensively degenerate) subspace, $\mathcal{H}_1$, in which, as in the RK quantum dimer models, no more than one dimer can touch a given site.
 Within $\mathcal{H}_1$, we further perform perturbative analysis on square and triangular lattices and obtain the RK model as the effective model: